localhostdotdev/localhostdotdev.github.io/simple_hash.md

 }
 </style>

-**edit** not sure about this anymore, I would rather inherint from Hash and lose the "indifferent access", also making it read-only allows to use `define_method` which is nice.

 you know `Struct`, `Hash`, `OpenStruct`, `HashWithIndifferentAccess`, [your custom classes], etc. what if there was a better way, one key-value class that would combine the best of all worlds?

 I would call it `SimpleHash` and here is how I would use it: